Georgia Social Work Licensing Requirements

 1. Gain the necessary experience.

 One major difference between an LMSW and LCSW is the amount and type of experience required.
-LCSW candidates with an MSW must acquire three years (or 3,000 hours) of supervised social work experience over a time period of three to nine years.
+LCSW candidates with an MSW must acquire 3,000 hours of supervised social work experience over a time period of three to nine years.
 LCSW candidates must have 120 hours of documented supervision.
-LSCW candidates with a DSW must demonstrate that they have two years (or 2,000 hours) of supervised, clinical social work experience, gained within two to six years and 80 hours of documented supervision.
+LSCW candidates with a DSW or doctoral degree in a related field that included a supervised internship must demonstrate that they have 2,000 hours of supervised, clinical social work experience, gained within two to six years with 80 hours of documented supervision.

 2. Apply to the Board for licensure.

-Candidates wishing to become a licensed clinical social worker (LCSW) must apply to the Georgia State Board and pay the application fee of $100 (as of September 2015).
-Additional supporting documentation to accompany the application includes an official college transcript (requested of your institution) and two personal references from teachers or supervisors.
-In the case of criminal history, a written explanation must be provided to the Board detailing each occurrence.
+Candidates wishing to become a licensed clinical social worker (LCSW) must submit an application to the Board and pay the application fee of $100 (as of December 2018).
+Additional supporting documentation to accompany the application includes an official transcript of your MSW (to be sent to the Board by your school) and two professional references from teachers or supervisors.
+Your previous clinical supervisors will also need to submit forms verifying that you have completed the required amount of supervised experience.

 3. Take and pass the ASWB clinical exam.